Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Introduction

-In parallel, several approaches similar to PoseNet~\cite{kendall2015posenet} have trained CNNs to directly estimate the camera pose of an intraoperative X-ray \cite{miao2016cnn, bui2017x}.
-However, landmark-based localization consistently outperforms pose regression \cite{brachmann2018learning, walch2017image}, which may be due to CNNs performing pose regression via image retrieval rather than building an understanding of 3D geometry \cite{sattler2019understanding}.
+In parallel, several approaches similar to PoseNet~\cite{kendall2015posenet} have trained CNNs to directly regress the pose of an intraoperative \xray \cite{miao2016cnn, bui2017x}.
+However, landmark-based localization consistently outperforms pose regression \cite{brachmann2018learning, walch2017image} due to CNNs performing pose regression via image retrieval instead of leveraging 3D structure \cite{sattler2019understanding}.
 Therefore, generalizing supervised pose regression across all patients would require unattainably large datasets.
-Instead, we train a \textit{patient-specific} pose regression CNN on potentially infinite synthetic X-rays rendered from the patient's own preoperative CT.
-We sample camera poses from a continuous distribution on $\SE3$ whose support includes all intraoperative poses.
+Instead, we train a \textit{patient-specific} pose regression CNN on potentially infinite synthetic \xrays rendered from the patient's own preoperative CT.
+We sample poses from a continuous distribution on $\SE3$ whose support includes all intraoperative views.

-Even when supervised training data is augmented with synthetic X-rays, landmark-based localization and pose regression fail to achieve consistent sub-millimeter accuracy \cite{esteban2019towards, miao2016cnn, zhang2023patient}.
+Even when supervised training data is augmented with synthetic \xrays, landmark-based localization and pose regression fail to achieve consistent sub-millimeter accuracy \cite{esteban2019towards, miao2016cnn, zhang2023patient}.
 Therefore, state-of-the-art 2D/3D registration methods refine initial pose estimates with intensity-based iterative optimization at test time (\ie intraoperatively).
 Unfortunately, this refinement can itself fail due to limitations with standard intensity losses (\eg MSE, SSIM, NCC).
-We improve this test-time optimization procedure in two ways: We use differentiable X-ray rendering to optimize camera poses in the Lie algebra $\se3$, and we develop a sparse multiscale variant of local normalized cross correlation~\cite{avants2011reproducible, balakrishnan2018unsupervised} that is robust to local minima and faster to evaluate.
+We improve this test-time optimization procedure in two ways: We use differentiable \xray rendering to optimize camera poses in the Lie algebra $\se3$, and we develop a sparse multiscale variant of local normalized cross correlation~\cite{avants2011reproducible, balakrishnan2018unsupervised} that is robust to local minima and faster to evaluate.